sghall/react-move/README.md

 ## React Move 4.0 is here!!!

-Lot of exciting news and don't worry upgrading is a breeze and can be done in 5 minutes.
+Lots of exciting news and don't worry upgrading is a breeze and can be done in 5 minutes.
 You will not have to make a single change to your existing components. 🎉

 ### 4.0 Highlights
 - React Move is now just **3.5kb (gzipped)!
 Almost 60% smaller.**